Approximate Distance Sensitivity Oracles in Subquadratic Space: Introduction

+Note that the literature on $f$-DSOs generally assumes that the only valid queries to the oracle are triples $(s,t,F)$ where $F \subseteq E$, $|F| \le f$, is a set of edges actually present in $G$. \emph{Verifying} whether a given query is valid requires $\Omega(n^2)$ space for dense graphs.
+This would make the goal of a subquadratic-space $f$-DSO impossible.
+However, our query algorithm never uses the assumption $F \subseteq E$.
+This allows it to process any triplet $(s,t,F)$ where $F \subseteq \binom{V}{2}$ is a set of at most $f$ pairs of vertices.
+It then returns the approximate distance for the valid query~$(s,t, F \cap E)$.\footnote{ See \Cref{lemma:approx_parent_to_child,lem:weaker_guarantee} for the technical details. }

-The assumption of unique shortest paths in the base graph $G$ can be achieved by perturbing the edge weights of the input.
-For unweighted graphs, this results in weighted graphs where every edge weight is very close to $1$, which is a sufficient alternative condition for all the places in the paper where we assume that the graph is unweighted.
-Alternatively, we can compute a set of unique paths via \emph{lexicographic pertubation}~\cite{CaChEr13} in time $O(mn + n^2 \log^2 n)$.
-To obtain \Cref{thm:oracle_long_paths}, we develop several new techniques.
+The assumption in \Cref{thm:oracle_long_paths} of shortest paths being unique in the base graph $G$ can be achieved w.h.p.\ by randomly perturbing the edge weights of the input, while keeping the characteristics of an essentially unweighted graph.
+For an unweighted graph, this results in edge weights of $1 \pm o(1/n)$ not affecting the graph distances.
+This is a sufficient alternative condition in all places of the paper where we assume $G$ to be unweighted.
+The change on the preprocessing time is negligible.
+Computing all-pairs shortest paths via Dijkstra's algorithm from every vertex of a weighted graph takes time $\Otilde(mn)$, while using breath-first searches in an unweighted graph takes time $O(mn)$.
+As an alternative, we can also precompute a set of unique paths via so-called \emph{lexicographic perturbation}~\cite{CaChEr13} in time $O(mn + n^2 \log^2 n)$.

+Very recently, Bilò, Choudhary, Cohen, Friedrich, Krogmann, and Schirneck~\cite{Bilo23CompactDOLargeSensitivity} addressed the same problem as we do in this work.
+Their setting is more general in that they obtain an $f$-DSO for graphs with edge weights that are non-negative and polynomially bounded, and support a sensitivity of $f = o(\log n/\log\log n)$.
+For any integer $k \ge 2$ and constant \mbox{$0 < \alpha < 1$} their construction achieves a stretch of $2k-1$ with space $O(n^{1+\frac{1}{k}+\alpha+o(1)})$ and an $\Otilde(n^{1+\frac{1}{k}-\frac{\alpha}{k(f+1)}})$ query time.
+In comparison, their space requirement is smaller for the price of a query time that is always at least linear (albeit smaller than running a single-source shortest path algorithm on a spanner).
+The construction by Bilò et al.~\cite{Bilo23CompactDOLargeSensitivity} also differentiates between long and short paths, which is common for fault-tolerant data structures, and employs the distance oracle of Thorup and Zwick~\cite{ThorupZ05}.
+Besides that, they use techniques that are different from ours.

+In order to prove \Cref{thm:oracle_long_paths}, we develop several new ideas.
 For the remainder of this section, we highlight the novelties.
-A more detailed overview of our construction can be found in \Cref{sec:overview}.
+A more detailed overview can be found in \Cref{sec:overview}.